hfrada/futils/FILE.md

 const checker = ["images", ".jpg, .png",];
 const isValid = fileTypeCheck(file, checker); // true/false
 ```
 Type of `file` is a File.
 Type of `checker` is a Array.
-Value index 0 of `checker` is type file in Discrete <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types">MIME</a> types before.
+Value index 0 of `checker` is type file in Discrete <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types">MIME</a> types.
 Value index index 1 of `checker` is optional allowable format file in string.
 Result will be a boolean.

 | Param | Type | Required | Default |
 | :-----| :--- | :------- | :------ |